Woodley station (Los Angeles Metro)

 Woodley station is a station on the G Line of the Los Angeles Metro Busway system.
 It is named after adjacent Woodley Avenue, which travels north–south and crosses the east–west busway route.
 The station is in the Van Nuys neighborhood of Los Angeles, in the San Fernando Valley.
+The station serves the Sepulveda Basin Recreation Area.

+During the 2028 Summer Olympics, the station will serve spectators traveling to and from events at the Sepulveda Basin Recreation Area.

 Service

 Connections

 As of 19 January 2025, the following connections are available: